cactorium/node-cint64/README.md

 # node-cint64
 [![Build Status](https://travis-ci.org/cactorium/node-cint64.svg?branch=master)](https://travis-ci.org/cactorium/node-cint64)
-64-bit native signed integers for Node!
+64-bit native signed integers for Node 0.10 and newer!
 I think we currently support most if not all native operations.
 This uses a C++ addon wrapping a `int64_t` to provide exact C++ specified operations.